-Engineer Paul van der Sluis, an avid outdoor cook in the Netherlands, started around 2007 to modify the Woodgas Campstove designs for personal use and later presented it to his employer, Philips.
+Engineer Paul van der Sluis, an

+avid outdoor cook in the Netherlands, started around 2007 to modify the WoodGas Camp Stove for personal use and later presented his design to his employer, Philips.
 This grew into the Philips HD4012 gasifier cookstove with FA.
-With about 15,000 units produced, Philips turned over its gasifier stove production to ACE (Africa Clean Energy) in Lesotho, southern Africa.
+With about 15,000 units produced, Philips turned over its gasifier stove production to ACE (Africa Clean Energy) in Lesotho, southern Africa, until 2015.
 Note: An innovative feature in van de Sluis' personal stove (shown at Stove Camp 2010) is the use of five (5) concentric layers of metal, resulting in sufficient insulation to allow him to carry the ignited stove around, hugged in his arms.